mostlycloudysky/cloudysetup/README.md

    ```sh
    curl $BASE_URL/docs
    ```

+>Alternatively, you could manage your own backend service by deploying the Fast API as per your need.
+Here is the source for to deploy to ECS Fargate using [Terraform](https://github.com/mostlycloudysky/cloudysetup/tree/master/iac).

 ### Running the CLI locally
 1. **Install dependancies and `cloudysetup-cli` from the root of the project**